Go to my Studio

 How to tan a cow hide.

-them in water with a little borax added, until soft and pliable.
+If dry skins are to be cured, soak them in cold water with a little borax added (1/4 cup to for every 4 litres), until soft and pliable.

 Flesh the skin.